National Institute of Micro, Small and Medium Enterprises

-National Institute for Micro, Small and Medium Enterprises (ni-msme) is a national institute aimed to foster the progress of micro, small and medium enterprises in India under Ministry of Micro, Small and Medium Enterprises.
+National Institute for Micro, Small and Medium Enterprises (ni-msme) is a national institute in India aimed to foster the progress of micro, small and medium enterprises in India under Ministry of Micro, Small and Medium Enterprises.
 NI-MSME is registered in Hyderabad, Telangana, under Public Societies Registration Act I of 1350 Fasli with effect from 1 July 1962.

 The affairs of the Society are managed, administered, directed and controlled through Governing Council constituted by the Government of India as per Rule 22(a & b) of Rules and Regulations of the Society.
 The Society, as provided under Rule 3 of Rules and Regulations, was constituted by the Government of India.

 The Institute has been working in the areas of capacity building, research, skill upgradation, job enrichment training in the field of Entrepreneurship and Skill including the development of women pursuing small trades at the cottage industry level from an Incubation centre at NI-MSME.